dannystaple/dannystaple.github.io/_posts/2014-08-29-ide-revisited.md

 However, how could I get the linux Jekyll experience, without reinstalling the vm, so running the ide natively on Windows?

-I decided to explore the remote editing/sync feastures of pycharm.
+I decided to explore the remote editing/sync features of pycharm.

 1. Ensure ssh is set up on the vm
 2. In pycharm, set up the sync directory - click tools, deployment, configuration, then add one.